wq/wq/docs/patterns/identify.md

 `Identifier` model instances have a `url` property that is automatically generated from `authority.object_url` and `slug`.

-**New in 0.7.2:** Identifiers now have an explicit default ordering.
+Identifiers have an explicit default ordering.
 Primary identifiers will be listed first, then the rest will be sorted by authority and name.
 This ordering can be overridden by setting the `WQ_IDENTIFIER_ORDER` setting.

 #### `IdentifierManager`